gl-inet/imagebuilder_archive/README.md

     {
         <device>:
         {
             profile: The name of the device.
-Run *make info* for a list of available devices.
+Run "make info" for a list of available devices.
             version: Firmware version.
 Generates a version file called /etc/glversion and overrides /etc/opk/distfeeds.conf with the version number
             imagebuilder: Image builder folder
             packages: Packages in the firmware.
 Variables include the default packages.
 Add the package name to include. "-" appended to the package name excludes the package, eg: "-mwan3"